 “I’ve enjoyed the reactions I’ve been getting lately,” Reigns said.
 “It might not be quite as noisy as it can be at all times, but it is a positive reaction and I have enjoyed switching it up.

 “Sometimes you can fall into a bit of a groove, obviously working with Brock quite a bit and a few other household names we’ve been in the ring with quite a bit.
 Me being in the ring with guys like Buddy Murphy or Erick Rowan, newer faces who haven’t gotten quite as much time, that always winds up being a good match for me.
 As long as I can continue to perform and go out there and put my time in for the fans, that’s great.”

 New matches aren’t the only doors that have been opened for Reigns over the past year, however.

 WWE recently announced a new partnership with the Leukemia & Lymphoma Society, the world’s largest non-profit aimed at battling blood cancers, with Reigns at the center.
 While Vince McMahon’s company has worked with myriad cancer-fighting foundations in the past, Reigns’s personal battle adds a new layer.

 “This is the greatest opportunity that I have ever had and I’m so proud,” Reigns said.
-“It’s so much more fulfilling than I ever thought I would be.
-It really does feel good to entertain people but to really support people and help them through hard patches and get back on their feet, there’s nothing like that.
+“It’s so much more fulfilling than I ever thought it would be.
+It really does feel good to entertain people but to really support people and help them through hard patches and get back on their feet.
+There’s nothing like that.
 I’m as proud as I could possibly be.”

 The platform Reigns has is about to blow up as well.
-With WWE’s “Smackdown” show set to debut on Fox tonight, an entirely new — and larger — audience will be introduced to a healthy Reigns, but his message and his story won’t be something remains hidden.
+With WWE’s “Smackdown” show set to debut on Fox on Friday night, an entirely new — and larger — audience will be introduced to a healthy Reigns, but his message and his story won’t be things that will remain hidden.